NhiNguyenAI/Deep_Learning_Project-Potato_Disease_Classification/README.md

 After training, evaluate the model using the validation dataset to check the accuracy and performance.
 You can also use metrics like confusion matrix, precision, recall, and F1-score to assess the model's performance in more detail.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-This project was inspired by the tutorial from CodeBasics on YouTube.
-You can view the tutorial at [this link](https://www.youtube.com/watch?v=dGtDTjYs3xc&list=PLeo1K3hjS3utJFNGyBpIvjWgSDY0eOE8S).